List of Dutch inventions and innovations: Einthoven's triangle (1902)

 Einthoven's triangle is an imaginary formation of three limb leads in a triangle used in electrocardiography, formed by the two shoulders and the pubis.
 The shape forms an inverted equilateral triangle with the heart at the center that produces zero potential when the voltages are summed.
 It is named after Willem Einthoven, who theorized its existence.

-First European blood bank (1940)

-When German bombers attacked The Hague in 1940 while Willem Johan Kolff was there, he organised the first blood bank in continental Europe.
-It was located in the Zuidwal hospital in The Hague.
-Eleven patients were given blood transfusions in The Hague, six of whom survived.
-Donated blood was also used for victims of the bombardment of Rotterdam, whither it was transported by civilian car.

-Rotating drum dialysis machine (first practical artificial kidney) (1943)
+Rotating drum dialysis machine (1943)

 An artificial kidney is a machine and its related devices which clean blood for patients who have an acute or chronic failure of their kidneys.
 The first artificial kidney was developed by Dutchman Willem Johan Kolff.
 The procedure of cleaning the blood by this means is called dialysis, a type of renal replacement therapy that is used to provide an artificial replacement for lost kidney function due to renal failure.
 It is a life support treatment and does not treat disease.

 Artificial heart (1957)

 On 12 December 1957, Kolff implanted an artificial heart into a dog at Cleveland Clinic.
 The dog lived for 90 minutes.
 In 1967, Dr. Kolff left Cleveland Clinic to start the Division of Artificial Organs at the University of Utah and pursue his work on the artificial heart.
 Under his supervision, a team of surgeons, chemists, physicists and bioengineers developed an artificial heart and made it ready for industrial production.
 To help manage his many endeavors, Dr. Kolff assigned project managers.
 Each project was named after its manager.
 Graduate student Robert Jarvik was the project manager for the artificial heart, which was subsequently renamed the Jarvik-7.
 Based on lengthy animal trials, this first artificial heart was successfully implanted into the thorax of patient Barney Clark in December 1982.
 Clark survived 112 days with the device.